camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/eksctl.md

 More configuration options can be found in the [AWS documentation](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/rds/create-db-instance.html).

-12. Wait for instance to be ready
+12. Wait for changes to be applied.

 ```shell
 aws rds wait db-instance-available \
     --db-instance-identifier $RDS_NAME
 ```

-### Verifying connectivity between the EKS cluster and the Database
+### Verifying connectivity between the EKS cluster and the PostgreSQL database

-1. Retrieve Writer endpoint of the RDS to check against
+1. Retrieve the writer endpoint of the DB cluster.

 ```shell
 export DB_HOST=$(aws rds describe-db-cluster-endpoints \